 I want to tell you about the things I’ve been proudest of in my life.
 Then, I want to learn about you — so please stick around to introduce yourself.

-I’m a husband.
-I’ve been married to M.K., the most terrific woman in the world, for almost 24 years.
+I’ve been married to M.K., the most terrific woman in the world, for almost 25 years.
 She is my partner in this endeavor, and in everything I’ve done.
 She’s the love of my life.

-I’m the father of two great kids.
-My 14-year-old daughter, Teddi, is a track and cross country runner (she obviously gets her athletic abilities from me).
-My son, Donny, is 12 — a total math whiz and a football fanatic.
+My 15-year-old daughter, Teddi, is a track and cross country runner (she obviously gets her athletic abilities from me).
+My son, Donny, is 13 — a total math whiz and a football fanatic.
 I’m so proud of them.

-I’m an entrepreneur.
 Not all that long ago, Illinois was way behind when it came to creating technology jobs — and we were missing out on the high-paying jobs those businesses create.
-I led the creation of a non-profit small business incubator called 1871, which in the last five years is responsible for creating 6,000 new jobs in Illinois, and we’re now ranked among the top ten tech hubs in the world.
+I led the creation of a non-profit small business incubator called 1871, which in the last five years is responsible for creating 7,000 new jobs in Illinois, and we’re now ranked among the top ten tech hubs in the world.

-I’m a passionate advocate for early childhood development.
 I believe there isn’t a better investment we can make as a society than to invest in our youngest children.
 Study after study shows how important education is for kids age three and under, which is why I’ve become a national leader in supporting early childhood education and helped improve teacher training and invested in innovation here in Illinois.
-I’m also proud of working with some great local non-profit organizations to expand Illinois school breakfast program to 55,000 low-income students, and to change the law so that an additional 175,000 more kids are getting the breakfast they need to start their days off right.
+I’m also proud of working with some great local non-profit organizations to expand Illinois school breakfast program to 230,000 students across Illinois.

-I believe in justice.
-My wife and I helped support the Center on Wrongful Convictions, which has become the national leader in rectifying wrongful convictions and did much of the work behind Illinois’s moratorium on capital punishment.
+My wife and I helped support the Center on Wrongful Convictions, which has become a national leader in rectifying wrongful convictions and did much of the work behind Illinois’s moratorium on capital punishment.